tumagonx/nwjs_docs_old/Window.md

 ## Issues

 Now on linux, the function `setMaximumSize()/setMinimumSize()` and `setResizable()` can not be set at the same time.
 If do so, they all do not work.
-Please taking care of this.
+Please take this into consideration.

 ## See also